tatortrechts/data.tatortrechts.de/Format.md

 This initally format will get transformed / enriched / cleaned in our pipeline (more details in [aggregate](https://github.com/rechtegewalt/data.tatortrechts.de/tree/master/aggregate)).
 We will provide more information about final data at some point.

+## RGF Version 1

-## Simplifications
+### Simplifications

-For the first version of this formar, we made several simplifications.
+For the first version of this format, we made several simplifications.
-These should be addressed in future work.
+These should be addressed in further releases.

 - each incident can only have one location
 - each incident can only have one date
 - tags, factums, motives are only concatenated lists
 - each incident can have a date, but not a datetime (some chronicles provide the time in the body text (e.g. reach out))
+- the description is only text (without any highlighting or links)

+We are currently still working on version 1 of this format and tweak it until it will work for all our uses cases.

-## Overview of the Database Schema
+### Overview of the Database Schema

-For now, make some assumptions.
-An incident can only have on location and date.
-This may change at a later point.

-### Incident
+#### Incident

 ```
 {